Barefoot in the Park

-Barefoot in the Park is a romantic comedy by Neil Simon.
+Barefoot in the Park is a romantic comedy stage play by Neil Simon.
 The play premiered on Broadway in 1963, starring Robert Redford and Elizabeth Ashley.
 It was made into a film in 1967, which starred Redford and Jane Fonda.

 Productions

 Barefoot in the Park had a pre-Broadway production under the title Nobody Loves Me at the Bucks County Playhouse in New Hope, PA.

 The play opened on Broadway at the Biltmore Theatre on October 23, 1963, and closed on June 25, 1967, after 1,530 performances.
 It was Neil Simon's longest-running hit, and the tenth-longest running non-musical play in Broadway history.
 The cast included Elizabeth Ashley (Corie), Robert Redford (Paul), Mildred Natwick (Mrs. Banks), and Kurt Kasznar (Victor Velasco); the director was Mike Nichols.
 Scenic design was by Oliver Smith, costumes by Donald Brooks, and lighting by Jean Rosenthal.
 The play was nominated for four 1964 Tony Awards, with Nichols winning the award for Best Direction of a Play.

 Myrna Loy starred as Mrs. Banks opposite Joan Van Ark as Corie and Richard Benjamin as Paul in the national tour during the time the play was still on Broadway.
+Virginia Mayo and Margaret O'Brien co-starred in a 1968 national tour of the play.
 Beginning in 1978, Dorothy Lamour spent three years playing Mrs. Banks in dinner theatres around the country.

 A revival opened on Broadway at the Cort Theater on February 16, 2006, and closed on May 21, 2006, after 109 performances.
 The cast included Amanda Peet (Corie), Patrick Wilson (Paul), Jill Clayburgh (Mrs. Banks), and Tony Roberts (Victor).
 The revival was directed by Scott Elliott.

 A revival production toured the United Kingdom in 2012.
 The cast included Maureen Lipman, Faye Castelow, Dominic Tighe, and Oliver Cotton.
 The play was directed by Lipman in partnership with Peter Cregeen.